-One of the most picturesque ways to refuel during your cycle is to stop off at Mount Congreve Gardens and check out the goodies on offer in their café.
+One of the most picturesque ways to refuel during your cycle is to stop off at Mount Congreve Gardens, which is one of the romantic date spots in Waterford, and check out the goodies on offer in their café.
 If your legs are still fresh enough, you can get a cake or ice-cream to take away and enjoy it while strolling through the flower arrangements.

 Any stop where you can be fed AND take get some highly Instagrammable shots is an instant hit in our book!

 Address: Mount Congreve, Kilmeaden, Co.
 Waterford, X91 PX05, Ireland

 4. Café Goa – Indian feast in the city

 If you choose to cycle from Dungarvan towards Waterford City, chances are you’ll be pretty exhausted by the time you dismount on the quay, not to mention hankering for a feed.